blefebvre/implementationdetails.dev/_posts/2020-05-03-react-native-offline-first-db-with-sqlite-hooks.markdown

 OK!
 Back to the database.

 Since we are using an SQLite database under the hood, we have to define our schema before we can store anything in it.
-Additionally we will need to provide a way to update this schema as our app evolves, and enable the database tables to be `ALTER`ed once the user has applied an update from the App Store or Google Play.
+Additionally we will need to provide a way to update this schema as our app evolves, and enable the database tables to be `ALTER`'d once the user has downloaded an update from the App Store or Google Play.

 To support both these cases we will introduce a new class named `DatabaseInitialization.ts`, which will take the following form (you can check out the entire class [on GitHub here](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/DatabaseInitialization.ts)):